Sponsored

 Book Synopsis

-From one of our leading chroniclers of the intersection of innovation and capitalism, a landmark reckoning -- based on unprecedented access -- with one of the world's most brilliant and driven tech visionaries and his game-changing company.
-Even by the standard of a tech industry stacked with so-called visionary leaders possessed of the godspark of genius, Demis Hassabis is universally recognized as a special case.
-Born poor in North London to immigrant parents, a dominant chess prodigy by age five and wizard coder in his teens, he turned down a seven figure offer before he turned 18 to feed his insatiable scientific curiosity at Cambridge.
-Later, he added a neuroscience PhD to his computer science skills to pursue the dream of artificial general intelligence, his ultimate goal to solve the world's hardest problems and usher in an era of super-abundance.
-And along with a small group of fellow travelers around the world, that is the path he is very much still on, winning a Nobel Prize along the way, and imagining machines that will unlock the deepest mysteries of the universe.
-Hassabis has given Sebastian Mallaby a great deal of his own time, sitting still for over thirty hours of probing conversations, and has opened up his company to him, allowing Mallaby to spend hundreds of hours talking to all its key players, including people still there, like Shane Legg, and those who've left, like Mustafa Suleyman.
-The result is a revelation-packed account of a singular figure and his company and a profound reckoning with this whole protean field in the crucial, indeed historic era, when it went from the periphery to the center of the world.
-No one questions Demis Hassabis's brilliance, commitment, or the worthiness of his ultimate goals.
-There are those who do flinch at the heat of his fire, and question some of his strategies.
-His competitors, of course, want to beat him.
-He is in a game at a moment where the sense of the stakes is matched only by the exorbitant costs -- for talent, and for compute.
-Faustian bargains abound.
-Celebrated scientists pursue the technology because, like Robert Oppenheimer, they cannot resist the sweetness of discovery.
-Others pursue it for money or power.
-The inventors believe they control their technology, but often, the technology controls them.
-THE INFINITY MACHINE surfaces Hassabis's story's importance across a number of dimensions.
-Not least, crucially, this is not at heart a Silicon Valley story.
-Hassabis deals with the Valley and takes its money, but he has remained outside of it, and indeed, furiously critical of it, often lambasting its leaders in his conversations with Mallaby.
-DeepMind has never seen large language models as the one path to the AGI mountaintop.
-That left them blindsided by the OpenAI ChatGPT breakthrough, but it has also caused them to advance on a much broader front, and arguably have a bigger real world impact than their competitors.
-So far.
-The end of this race cannot be known, but as this great book shows us, the place of Demis Hassabis and DeepMind in the history of tech, capitalism, and science is secure.About the Author
+From one of our leading chroniclers of the intersection of innovation and capitalism, a landmark reckoning -- based on unprecedented access -- with one of the world's most brilliant and driven tech visionaries, and his game-changing company.
+Even by the standard of a tech industry stacked with so-called geniuses, Demis Hassabis is a special case.
+Born poor in North London to immigrant parents--a chess prodigy by age five, and a wizard coder in his teens--he turned down a seven-figure job offer before turning eighteen to feed his insatiable scientific curiosity at the University of Cambridge.
+Later, he added a neuroscience PhD to his computer science skills to pursue the dream of artificial general intelligence, the ultimate goal being to unravel the mysteries of biology and theoretical physics and to usher in superabundance.
+Alongside a small group of fellow travelers, that is the Nobel Prize-winning path he is still on--imagining machines that will compound, or possibly supplant, the human understanding of the universe.
+Hassabis has given Sebastian Mallaby a great deal of his time, sitting for over thirty hours of conversation.
+But Mallaby has also drawn from Hassabis's detractors, such as his estranged DeepMind cofounder Mustafa Suleyman; from his rivals, such as OpenAI's leading scientist Ilya Sutskever; and from academic pioneers who now fear for human survival, such as Geoffrey Hinton.
+The result is a revelatory account of a singular figure and his company, and a profound reckoning with this protean field as it leaps from the periphery to the center of our consciousness.
+No one questions Hassabis's brilliance.
+There are those who, like Elon Musk, regard him as an "evil genius."
+He is in a game where the stakes are matched only by the exorbitant costs--for talent, and for compute.
+Celebrated scientists pursue the technology because they cannot resist the sweetness of discovery; others pursue it for money or power.
+The inventors believe they control their technology, but, often, their technology controls them.
+This is not a Silicon Valley story.
+Hassabis deals with the Valley and takes its money, but remains outside--and furiously critical--of it, lambasting its leaders in conversation with Mallaby.
+The end of this race cannot be known, but as this great book shows us, Hassabis's quest to will a new form of cognition into the world is a defining story for our era.About the Author

 Sebastian Mallaby is the author of several books including the bestselling More Money Than God.
 A former Financial Times contributing editor and two-time Pulitzer Prize finalist, Mallaby is the Paul A. Volcker Senior Fellow for International Economics at the Council on Foreign Relations.Dimensions (Overall): 9.25 Inches (H) x 6.13 Inches (W) x 1.16 Inches (D)